mcgivrer/minimal/docs/docs/chapter-06-add_physic.md

 - The `game` is a reference to the parent class.
-- `world` is an instance of the following `World` object, defining some context and constrains to the world where `Entity`'s instances are going to moves.
+- `world` is an instance of the following `World` object, defining some context and constrains to the world where `Entity`'s instances are going to move.

 ### The World

-To limit the playground of our game and to apply some physic to our entities, we need an object to define the world
+To limit the playground of our game and to apply some physical to our entities, we need an object to define the world
 constrains:

 ```java